-Backups/imports/jars: Look for the first instance of the string <<ALL FILES>>.
+• Backups/imports/jars: Look for the first instance of the string <<ALL FILES>>.

+Note that this line is just a comment, as it is not safe to use the <<ALL FILES>> syntax in a production deployment of the Derby Network Server.
+In order to specify these file locations, you will need to uncomment this line and then proceed as follows.
 Make two more copies of this line so that there are three copies of this line in the file.
 On the first line, replace <<ALL FILES>> with the directory tree that you will use for holding database backups.
 For example:

-'''

 /Users/me/backups

-'''